 A USB cable is included in the accessory kit.
 The USB port is located on the right-hand side of the machine.
-USB cables cables have different connectors on each end.
+USB cables Connect to the laser have different connectors on each end.
 The USB connection will behave similarly to an Ethernet cable when communicating with the laser.
 Both the computer and machine should recognize the USB without any need to reboot.